airin14/arcella/docs/index.rst

 The web is all about publishing and distributing content.
 Unfortunately most of the time you end up fighting against a content management system, rather than enjoying your content.
 The idea behind Arcella is to provide an easy to use environment that allows the user to focus on publishing and distributing their content.

-The main documentation for Arcella is organized into a couple sections:
+The main documentation for Arcella is organized into some sections:

 * :ref:`concept-docs`
 * :ref:`dev-docs`
 * :ref:`code-docs`

 .. _concept-docs: